kavyavsagar/readit/README.md

 I have build up a Rails blog app which cover numerous functionalities.
 The basic authentication of user can be managed with session.
 Also provide seperate privilages for user and admin panels.

-The dependency management between users and articles table, articles and comments table are briefly described.
+The dependency management between user and article tables, article and comment tables are briefly described while creation and deletion operations.

 Other major functionalities covered are the scaffold generator, building a MVC without scaffold, setting up the database, model, views, controller, partials, CRUD, routes, before_action, validates, belongs_to, has_many, foreign keys, fixing errors, styling with SASS, search module, authentication, admin panel etc.